epam/hub-kubeflow-components/istio-ingressgateway/README.md

 If `kubernetes.serviceType` is set to `LoadBalancer` (or maybe `NodePort`) then the Ingress Gateway Service will be exposed as LoadBalancer.

 By default however `kubernetes.serviceType` is set to `ClusterIP`.
 This can be used for internal traffic or exposed on behalf of the Ingress resource.

+### Kubernetes Parameters Ambiguidy

+This component is using `kubernetes.labels` values of this parameter however may be used by another component to discover ingress gateway.
+CRD `Gateway` for instance are using labels selector.
+This may conflict with `kubernets.labels` of the component itself.
+To avoid this conflict the `kubernetes.labels` are forwarded to the output of the component as `istio.ingressGateway.labels` parameter.
+This parameter can be used by other components to discover ingress gateway.

 ## See Aslo